Haw Par Villa, the Cat Cafe, haunted houses and more

 Netheravon Road

 View Road Hospital: This was a mental hospital in Woodlands that has since been converted into a foreign workers’ dormitory.
-Some believe that the spirits of the patients were trapped here were never able to escape.
+Some believe that the spirits of the patients trapped here were never able to escape.

 Admiralty Road West

-For more helpful tips, head to our Living in Singapore section.
+For more tips, head to our Living in Singapore section or read about the best things to do in Singapore.